szporwolik/perun/README.md

 * [Notepad++](https://notepad-plus-plus.org/)

 ## Contributing
 Please contact me if you'd like to contribute.
+Short rule is that all pull request shall come to "dev" branch, pull requests to "master" will be deleted.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/szporwolik/perun/tags).